Socially Conscious Audience? Incorporate A Social News Aggregator

 Well, it is natural that a business would want to reach as many people as possible.
-Indeed social news aggregators can help with this.
-However, be careful not to over promote your brand: a Pushy Paula is the last thing an audience would want.
+Indeed, a social news aggregator can help with this.
+However, be careful not to over promote your brand.
+A Pushy Paula is the last thing an audience would want.
 In between your marketing campaigns also post relevant industry news.
 Also, post other fun things that your followers would like.
 This way, it feels more organic.

 As highlighted in this post, socially conscious marketing has many benefits.
 It enhances brand awareness.
 It creates genuine loyalty with your customer base while at the same time helping others.

 Social news aggregators can go a long way in engaging the audience in your social activities.
 It gathers all the content related to specific hashtags, topics and users in a single place so your audience always knows exactly what's going on.